pacslab/DockerMV/README.md

 ### Znn
 The [Znn](https://github.com/cmu-able/znn) application is used for testing and benchmarking of self-adaptive applications.
 We created two version of its content-providing component which are available on our [Docker Hub](https://hub.docker.com/u/alirezagoli) page.
 Also, we used the [znn.jmx](znn.jmx) to create a load on the system for our testing purposes.

+## Cite Us

+The DockerMV was first published in Proceedings of the 2020 ACM/SPEC International Conference on Performance Engineering (ICPE '20).
+You can find the paper on the [ASGAARD lab website](https://www.google.com/url?q=http://asgaard.ece.ualberta.ca/publications/&sa=D&source=hangouts&ust=1579122442788000&usg=AFQjCNFElRVZ9AvFDUP-bTIoO4r5-XdNlg).